 She also suggests making sure you're maintaining the right asset allocation, which means confirming you're exposed to an appropriate level of risk for your investing timeline.

-The current economic conditions may have you wary of investing right now -- especially if you're just getting started.
-But Melanie Hanson, editor-in-chief of EDI Refinance, recommends jumping into the market in 2024 with a focus on investing for the long term.
+When the market appears volatile, you may be wary about buying stocks -- especially if you're new to investing.
+But Melanie Hanson, editor-in-chief of EDI Refinance, recommends jumping into the market with a focus on investing for the long term.

-She urges investors to aim for a distant goal like retirement or paying for a child's college tuition, and to invest in diversified, proven assets like index mutual funds.
+She urges investors to aim for a distant goal like retirement or paying for a child's college tuition, and to invest in diversified, proven assets like index funds.
 The important thing is simply getting started.
-With compound interest, your money will grow faster and faster over time, even if economic conditions make your start a bit rocky.
+With compound interest, your money will grow faster and faster over time.

-While Hanson warns you may not earn huge returns right now, investing in the stock market has proven to be the best way to build wealth over the long term.
+While Hanson advises that you may not earn huge returns right away, investing in the stock market has proven to be the best way to build wealth over the long term.
 If you resolve to get started investing ASAP, your money can begin working for you, and the power of compound growth will accelerate your wealth-building efforts over time.

-If you didn't take full advantage of your employer's retirement plan in 2023, you missed out -- and you may want to resolve not to make the same mistake in 2024.
+If you didn't take full advantage of your employer's retirement plan last year, you missed out -- and you may want to resolve not to make the same mistake going forward.

 You have just one chance to max out your employer match each year.
-And the matching funds your employer provides when you contribute to your 401(k) can provide as much as a 100% return if your company matches your contributions on a dollar-for-dollar basis.
-If you make just one financial wellness resolution this year, plan to not leave retirement money on the table.
+The matching funds your employer provides when you contribute to your 401(k) can provide as much as a 100% return if your company matches your contributions on a dollar-for-dollar basis.
+If you make just one financial wellness resolution this year, plan not to leave retirement money on the table.

 When focusing on personal finance issues and developing your investing strategy, it's easy to get caught up in looking at what you'll do with the money in your brokerage account or in different types of retirement accounts.
 As a result, the cash you're keeping in a savings account may go unnoticed.

-If that sounds like you, this advice from Jamie Hopkins, managing partner of wealth solutions at Carson Wealth and author of Find Your Freedom, could help guide you toward a resolution to make better choices for your liquid assets in 2024.
+If that sounds like you, this advice from Jamie Hopkins, chief executive officer (CEO) at Bryn Mawr Capital Management and author of Find Your Freedom, could help guide you toward a resolution to make better choices for your liquid assets.

 Although you need to make sure your emergency fund is accessible in case of an unexpected expense, there's nothing wrong with optimizing your savings and trying to earn a little better return on investment to help with your wealth-building efforts.

-For many investors, recent market volatility has been hard to handle.
-That's why it's so important to resolve to commit to your investment strategy and stick with it -- even over bumps in the road.
+For many investors, market volatility is hard to handle.
+That's why it's so important to commit to your investment strategy and stick with it -- even over bumps in the road.
 That's what Jason Moser, a senior analyst and lead advisor at The Motley Fool, has done.

 "One resolution I always like to set at the beginning of each year is to see if I can go the entire year without selling any shares," Moser says.
 "I find that when I approach each year with this mindset of avoiding selling, it also encourages me to think a little bit more about the stocks I want to buy, making sure that I'm confident in my analysis and commitment to owning shares for years as opposed to quarters."